davidpacold/Airia-Powered-Slackbot/README.md

 - If a single message can't be replied to, the bot will post the summary as a new message
 - For best results, use the Summarize action on the first (parent) message of a thread

+For enhanced debugging:
+- Enable verbose logging by setting `VERBOSE_LOGGING = "true"` in your wrangler.toml
+- This will provide detailed diagnostic information about:
+  - Thread detection and timestamp validation
+  - User information resolution
+  - API request and response details
+  - Message content and context
+  - Error states and fallback mechanisms

-If you encounter issues with specific messages, you can check the bot logs for more detailed information about what happened.
+If you encounter issues with specific messages, review the logs for detailed information about what happened.

 ## Support